wp-plugins/maxbuttons/readme.txt

 * **Button Packs** - Be more productive through the use of our value priced, ready-made button sets.
 * **Import/Export** - Useful for backing up and/or moving your buttons.
 Also, use any of the great [free icons](http://maxbuttons.com/free-icons/) listed on our site.
 * **Height and Width** - Explicit options to set button height and width.
+* **Shopp Integration** - Use buttons created with MaxButtons Pro as the shopping cart buttons of the Shopp e-commerce plugin.

 And the best part is that you can get this awesome [CSS3 button generator](http://maxbuttons.com/) for **only 10!**